 - Educating proprietors and the public on how to prevent the consumption of contaminated food and drink, investigate any food safety concerns from the public.

 Opening or purchasing a food premises

-If you are opening a new food premises, or you plan to serve food as part of your accommodation premises, you are required to comply with Food Standards Code and will need to submit an Application to Register a Food Premises with Council under the Food Act 1984.
-Most food businesses must also nominate a qualified food safety supervisor(PDF, 154KB) to ensure their staff members have the skills and knowledge required to safely handle food.
+If you are opening a new food premises, purchasing an existing food premises, or you plan to serve food as part of your accommodation premises, you are required to comply with Food Standards Code and will need to submit an Application to Register a Food Premises with Council under the Food Act 1984.
+Most food businesses must also nominate a qualified food safety supervisor(PDF, 273KB) to ensure their staff members have the skills and knowledge required to safely handle food.

 If you are setting up a new premise or altering an existing one, you can submit plans to our Environmental Health Unit and one of our officers can review them and provide advice prior to Registration.
 These can be submitted at any time for existing premises or with the Application to Register a Food Premises if it’s a new registration.

 The Food Act 1984 requires anyone who prepares food in a home kitchen for sale to the public to be registered with Council.
 This includes:

 The storing and preparing of food at home for sale at temporary food stalls such as markets or events

 Preparing food at home for sale directly to the public, meal sharing, or to be sold by other food premises.

 The food safety laws require that the layout of domestic home kitchens minimise the risk of food contamination.
 Some things you'll need to think about:

 - The layout of your private dwelling should minimise opportunities for food contamination